 Since the Internet’s inception, courts of law throughout the world have generally recognized Internet users’ freedom of expression rights to use domain names.
 Indeed the World Intellectual Property Organization (WIPO) cites freedom of expression rights as one of the primary reasons that there are so many disputes regarding the use of Internet domain names.

 Article 19 of the Universal Declaration of Human Rights guarantees everyone the right to freedom of opinion and expression including the “freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”
-There is no exception made for exchanging ideas in the Internet domain name space; indeed the guarantee is explicitly clear that free speech regardless of the type of media and the breadth of the reach of the communication.
-Article 19 of the UNDHR speaks directly to the Internet age and global domain name policy, although adopted the UN General Assembly ago.
+There is no exception made for exchanging ideas in the Internet domain name space; indeed the guarantee is explicitly clear that free speech rights apply regardless of the type of media and the breadth of the reach of the communication.
+Article 19 of the UNDHR speaks directly to the Internet age and global domain name policy, although adopted the UN General Assembly half a century ago.
 Other international legal instruments such as the International Covenant on Civil and Political Rights create similar free speech obligations, which are binding on nations to protect the rights of Internet users to communicate freely on the Internet.

-he GAC proposal ignores the existing new gTLD policy passed by ICANN’s GNSO Council, including “Principle G”, which states, “The string evaluation process must not infringe the applicant’s freedom of expression rights that are protected under internationally recognized principles of law.”
+The GAC proposal ignores the existing new gTLD policy passed by ICANN’s GNSO Council, including “Principle G”, which states, “The string evaluation process must not infringe the applicant’s freedom of expression rights that are protected under internationally recognized principles of law.”
 Recommendation 3 of ICANN’s “Implementation Guidelines” reinforces the GNSO’s intention to respect domain name applicants’ freedom of expression rights in domain names.
 These initial protections built by the GNSO to protect applicants’ free expression rights would be significantly curtailed by the policy change proposed by the GAC sub-group.

-Despite longstanding internationally accepted and legally binding obligations to protect freedom of expression and the GNSO’s effort to protect free expression in the initial policy, the GAC proposal does not consider these rights free expression anywhere in its analysis.
+Despite longstanding internationally accepted and legally binding obligations to protect freedom of expression and the GNSO’s effort to protect free expression in the initial policy, the GAC proposal does not even consider these rights, nor does it consider free expression as furthering the public interest anywhere in its analysis.

 Important public governance obligations, such as protection for free expression rights, cannot be avoided simply by outsourcing governance functions to private corporations, such as ICANN.
 It is no longer an acceptable argument to claim that because ICANN is a private corporation, it owes no obligation to protect Internet users’ free expression rights.
 ICANN undertakes public governance functions and so will have to evolve its understanding of the responsibilities it has to protect the fundamental rights of Internet users in its policies, especially if it wishes to maintain those functions in the future.